rust-lang/style-team/text/0001-struct-union-declaration.md

 Requiring a trailing comma on the last struct field has the following benefits:

-- Follows the principle to use a trailing comma when it followed by newline:
+- Follows the principle to use a trailing comma when it is followed by a newline:
   [#42](https://github.com/rust-lang-nursery/fmt-rfcs/issues/42)
 - Avoids the need to add a comma when adding another field
 - Avoids the need to delete a comma with deleting a field